Babe Smith: Reception

 Morgan (Digital Spy) disapproved of the Babe's "drawn out" departure and noted that she "lost count" with the amount of chances Mick and Linda provided Babe with.
 She also described the character as a "poisonous old cow" and a "cruel cook".
 Babe's departure appeared in an article published by Digital Spy, which compiled ten unmissable soap storylines airing the week the episode was broadcast.
 Its reporter, Kilkelly, warned that viewers could expect to see Babe's "recent bad behaviour" catching up with the Carter family.
 Lindsay (Metro) described Babe's final episode as "dramatic" and opined that he would "certainly miss her antics and deliciously poisonous dialogue."
 Kate White (Inside Soap) said that EastEnders should "hang on" to Babe, giving the reasons that "she always makes things happen", "she's genuinely very sinister" and "she's so entertaining", stating that her various scams show that she is "totally fearless when it comes to taking on the locals" and can be "relied upon to generate entertaining storylines—something Walford has been short of lately".
 White went on to say that Babe "can do more than [other soap villains] in a week with just one evil look" and called her "properly unhinged", saying that "Babe is the sort of silent threat that many underestimate at their peril".
 Finally, White said that Badland had "used every look and gesture to build up Babe's eccentric personality, and has been able to skip lightly frin dark to hilarious in a hearbeat.
 Babe has had us in stitches over the years, as well as frightening us silly.
 Surely you'd be mad to let go of a character that versatile?"
 Writing about Babe's final words, where she curses the Carter family and The Queen Victoria, an Inside Soap writer said, "The departing Aunt Babe, raging into the storm like some Disney witch, was the undoubted highlight of our soap week."
 Tyler (Inside Soap) said that Babe's departure "was the most wonderfully outrageous episode of EastEnders in months.
 Annette Badland's roar, as Babe cursed the entire Square, was camp, shameless, preposterous—and soap gold.
 We sincerely hope this isn't the last we see of her.
 Babe's revenge plot is too much fun to waste!"
+In February 2025, Radio Times ranked Babe as the 11th best EastEnders villain, with Laura Denby describing her as "the Carters' evil aunt".